Context

 Option B: Center-Back Wall (Preferred)

-- Located on ground, centered on 40’ rear wall
+- Both condensers on the ground, centered on the 40’ rear wall, sharing one pad

 - Pros: